 - Life of Pix: Awesome free-to-use photos donated by an advertising agency in Montreal, Canada.

-Bonus: Creating a blog content strategy (as you learn how to start a blog)
+Bonus: Creating a blog content strategy

 What is a blog content strategy?